catalystforyou/SUPERChem_eval/README.md

-# CCMEBench: A Benchmark for Deep Chemical Reasoning in Large Language Models
+# SUPERChem: A Multimodal Reasoning Benchmark in Chemistry

-This repository contains the official evaluation framework for **CCMEBench**, an expert-curated, Olympiad-level multimodal benchmark for the rigorous evaluation of deep chemical reasoning in Large Language Models (LLMs) and Multimodal LLMs (MLLMs).
+This repository contains the official evaluation framework for **SUPERChem**, an expert-curated, reasoning-intensive multimodal benchmark for the rigorous evaluation of deep chemical reasoning in Large Language Models (LLMs) and Multimodal LLMs (MLLMs).

 ---

 ## Abstract

 Current benchmarks for evaluating the chemical reasoning capabilities of Large Language Models (LLMs) are limited by oversimplified tasks, ceiling effects, lack of process-level evaluation, and misalignment with expert-level chemistry skills.
-To address these issues, we introduce **CCMEBench**, a benchmark of 500 expert-curated chemistry problems at Olympiad-level difficulty, covering diverse subfields and provided in both multimodal and text-only formats.
+To address these issues, we introduce **SUPERChem**, a benchmark of 500 expert-curated reasoning-intensive chemistry problems, covering diverse subfields and provided in both multimodal and text-only formats.
 Original content and an iterative curation pipeline eliminate flawed items and mitigate data contamination.
 Each problem is paired with an expert-authored solution path, enabling *Reasoning Path Fidelity* (RPF) scoring to evaluate reasoning quality beyond final-answer accuracy.
 Evaluations against a human baseline of 40.3% accuracy show that even the best-performing model, GPT-5 (High), reaches only 38.5%.
-By combining high difficulty, controlled multimodality, and process-level metrics, CCMEBench provides a rigorous platform for diagnosing and advancing AI chemical reasoning toward expert-level scientific inquiry.
+By combining high difficulty, controlled multimodality, and process-level metrics, SUPERChem provides a rigorous platform for diagnosing and advancing AI chemical reasoning toward expert-level scientific inquiry.

 ---

 ## Key Features

--   **Expert-Level Challenge**: 500 Olympiad-level problems curated by domain experts to test deep chemical reasoning and mitigate the ceiling effects seen in other benchmarks.
+-   **Expert-Level Challenge**: 500 reasoning-intensive problems curated by domain experts to test deep chemical reasoning and mitigate the ceiling effects seen in other benchmarks.
 -   **Process-Level Evaluation**: Introduces **Reasoning Path Fidelity (RPF)**, a metric to assess the alignment of a model's reasoning with expert-authored solution paths, distinguishing genuine understanding from "lucky guesses."
 -   **Controlled Multimodality**: Each problem is available in both multimodal (with images) and text-only formats, enabling a rigorous, controlled analysis of a model's ability to integrate visual information.
 -   **Fine-Grained Ability Taxonomy**: A systematic categorization of chemical knowledge and reasoning skills supports detailed diagnosis of model strengths and weaknesses across various sub-domains.